Electrical

 Is Replacing the Circuit Breaker Box Necessary?

 As we can see, replacing your electrical panel can be an intimidating thing to do.
-Many people will ask if it is worth spending money on a new box, considering the older one is still working.
+Many will ask if replacing the existing electric panel is worth spending money on, considering the older one is still working.

 Necessity is often subjective and ultimately comes down to personal preference.
-Many unsafe conditions can last for years without incident, but that doesn’t make them any less dangerous.
-We feel it’s best practice to do electrical panel upgrades and quickly replace unsafe or outdated components or practices.
+Many unsafe conditions can last for years without incident, but that doesn’t make them less dangerous.
+We feel it’s best practice to upgrade electrical panels and quickly replace unsafe or outdated components or practices.

-It may be too late to realize an electrical panel is not working correctly.
-Sometimes people may think that when their electrician recommends replacing their breaker box, they are doing it because they are only after the money.
+It may be too late to realize an electrical panel is malfunctioning.
+Sometimes, people may think they are doing it when their electrician recommends replacing their breaker box because they are only after the money.

 As home inspectors, we have specific responsibilities to advise our clients on the house’s condition and any apparent safety issues they might face soon.
 The primary concern is our client’s safety, families, and homes.
 Even though replacing a circuit breaker box can be costly, protection should always be a top priority.